Dakota Access pipeline developer defends racketeering claims

 BISMARCK, N.D.
-(AP) — The developer of the Dakota Access oil pipeline says environmental group Greenpeace should be held legally accountable for violating federal racketeering laws.
+(AP) — The company that built the Dakota Access oil pipeline says environmental group Greenpeace should be held legally accountable for violating federal racketeering laws.

-Texas-based Energy Transfer Partners sued Greenpeace and two other groups for up to $1 billion last year.
-The company alleges the groups worked to undermine the $3.8 billion pipeline that’s now shipping oil from North Dakota to Illinois.
+Texas-based Energy Transfer Partners sued Greenpeace and two other groups for up to $1 billion last year, arguing they worked to undermine the $3.8 billion pipeline that’s now shipping oil from North Dakota to Illinois.
+Greenpeace recently asked to be dismissed from the case, after a federal judge dismissed the other two groups.
+But the company argued this week that there was plentiful evidence of “malicious criminal conduct” by Greenpeace.

-A federal judge has dismissed the other two groups from the case.
-Greenpeace also wants to be dismissed.
-Greenpeace argues that ETP’s claims are “generalized and implausible.”
-But the company says there’s plentiful evidence of “malicious criminal conduct.”
+In court documents filed Tuesday, company attorneys allege that Greenpeace knowingly disseminated false information about the pipeline to obtain donations and incite unrest, including to company lenders and investors to hurt ETP financially.
+The company also alleges the environmental group organized and funded a violent protest faction in violation of the Racketeer Influenced and Corrupt Organizations Act.

-The company alleges the group disseminated false information about the pipeline to obtain donations and incite unrest, which hurt ETP financially.
-The company says the group also organized and funded a violent protest faction.
+“Defendants’ RICO enterprise comprised three related components,” ETP attorney Jennifer Recine wrote in the court filing, arguing that Greenpeace was employing similar tactics against ETP pipeline projects in Pennsylvania and Louisiana.

 Most Read Business Stories